 - Smart memory management – It uses the same physical memory pages as the host for operating system binaries via a technology Microsoft refers to as “direct map”.
 Similar to Windows Containers do today.

 - Integrated kernel scheduler – More responsiveness by better-prioritizing processes on the host and in the sandbox.

 - Snapshot and clone – Improves start time of the sandbox

 - Graphics virtualization – Benefit from hardware accelerated rendering.

 - Battery pass-through – Aware of the host’s battery state, which allows it to optimize power consumption.
 Similar to the Windows 10 Hyper-V Battery pass-through.

-If you want to know more about the technology, I recommend to read Microsofts blog post.
+If you want to know more about the technology, I recommend reading Microsofts blog post.